merenlab/merenlab.org/_posts/miscellaneous/2017-05-17-anvio-workshop-at-jgi.md

 {% capture images %}{{site.url}}/images/miscellaneous/2017-05-17-anvio-workshop-at-jgi{% endcapture %}

+{:.notice}
+Applications for this workshop is now closed.
+Thank you very much for your interest, and we hope to see you in another workshop.

 Soon after [the anvi'o workshop at the University of Chicago]({% post_url miscellaneous/2017-03-23-anvio-workshop-at-uchicago %}), we are happy to announce another 2-day workshop at the [Joint Genome Institute](http://jgi.doe.gov/).
 The details of the workshop and the schedule will be here, but here are some quick facts.

 ![Workshop]({{images}}/flyer.png){:.center-img .width-60}